This is the web site of the Parish Council of Braybrooke, a small village and rural parish in the Kettering district of Northamptonshire.

 The reports from the village organisations, that were presented at the meeting, may now be read on this website.
 Click here

-The next meeting of the Parish Council will take place on 20 November 2018 at 7.30pm in the Village Hall, with a provisional planning meeting on 16 October if required.
+The next full meeting of the Parish Council will take place on 20 November 2018 at 7.30pm.

 Unfortunately Nikki Glazebrook has had to resign due to other commitments, so a vacancy has been declared.

 Northamptonshire Police's Rural Crime Team asks:

 “If you’re a victim of crime or see something that doesn’t seem right, follow your gut instinct and report it to us, because we need the information you have – you are the eyes and ears of your community.
 Don’t worry that you’re wasting our time.
 No matter how small an incident, we need to know about it so we have an accurate picture of rural criminal activity to help us take targeted action against it.”